pardisp/pardisp.github.io/_posts/2021-10-10-Perceptron_MLP_Backpropagation.md

 ---

-I have been working on deep models of source code for bug detection for a short while now.
-Sometimes, however, I am not completely sure why or exactly how something works or does not work.
-So, a few days ago, I decided to pick up a book and start learning from scratch.
-The book is called ["Hands-on Machine Learning with Scikit-Learn, Keras & Tensorflow"](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).
-I will refer to it as *the book* for brevity.

 ### Perceptron
 Perceptron is a small unit in neural networks.
 It takes _n_ inputs, computes a weighted sum of them, and applies a step function or one of its variants on the weighted sum.
 The goal of training is to find weights that minimize the prediction error.